lafvintech/LAFVIN_ESP32_DIY_Electronic_Piano/docs/source/QuickStartGuide.rst

 1. Electronic Piano Assembly
 ----------------------------

-**Please watch the following video to assemble the electronic paino.**
+**Please watch the following video to assemble the electronic piano.**

 .. raw:: html